Chart Color Schemes

 Kuraby has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region can significantly be influenced by changes made to its local infrastructure, major projects, and planning initiatives.
-A total of 19 projects have been identified by AreaSearch as potentially impacting the area.
-Notable among these are Holmview Estate Development, Eight Mile Plains Development Site, Kuraby Rise Estate, and The Parks Kuraby.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 19 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Holmview Estate Development, Eight Mile Plains Development Site, Kuraby Rise Estate, and The Parks Kuraby, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.